speechly/cli/docs/validate.md

 # Options

 ```
   -a, --app string   Application to validate the files for.
-Can alternatively be given as the first positional argument.
+Can be given as the first positional argument.
   -h, --help         help for validate
 ```